 Do you want to learn how to speak Spanish?
 Great choice!
 Spanish is one of the easiest foreign languages for English speakers to learn.
 With simple pronunciation, grammar and spelling, it’s possible for anyone to speak Spanish fluently.

-We want to help you achieve your goals, so we’ve quizzed the experts for their top tips to speak Spanish fluently and confidently.
+Whether you want to tell the time in Spanish or debate politics at the dinner table, we want to help you achieve your goals – so we’ve quizzed our experts for their top tips to speak Spanish fluently and confidently.

 Want to learn Spanish quickly?
 Try a lesson on Busuu today – it's fun, free and effective.

 7 tips on speaking Spanish fluently and confidently

 Spanish pronunciation is easy as each letter of the alphabet can only be pronounced one way.
 Our top tip is to grab a book, magazine or news story and try reading it aloud.
 You’ll gain confidence speaking Spanish while expanding your vocabulary.

 The best way to learn conversational Spanish is by simply speaking.
 Constantly look for opportunities to test out your speaking skills.
 Busuu's Spanish classes online, for instance, are interactive, 45-minute group lessons, guided by a professional teacher.
 They are a great way to practise speaking Spanish and learn faster in a fun, safe environment.

 We are more likely to achieve a goal when we share it, so encourage a friend or family member to learn Spanish with you.
 Switch your text messages, meals and movie nights to Spanish and have fun learning together.